Starbucks Bulletproof Coffee

 Bulletproof coffee in its purest form is black coffee with a serving of butter mixed in.
 The whole point of bulletproof coffee is that it gives you an easy way to ingest the fat that you need for energy when you’re following a keto diet plan.

-The reason that bulletproof coffee uses butter is that bulletproof coffee is simply an adaptation of the yak butter tea which has long been a staple in Tibet.
+The reason that bulletproof coffee uses butter is that bulletproof coffee is simply an adaptation of the yak butter tea, which has long been a staple in Tibet.

-But you can use other forms of fat like heavy cream in your bulletproof coffee too.
+But you can use other forms of fat, like heavy cream, in your bulletproof coffee, too.
 Heavy cream is part of the keto diet because the cream is mostly fat.

 In a one-quarter cup of heavy whipping cream, there’s a tiny 1.7 grams of carbohydrates.
+Order an unsweetened black coffee with whipping cream for a fuss-free Starbucks bulletproof coffee.

 Does Starbucks Have MCT Oil?

 No, they don’t serve MCT oil, and they won’t have coconut oil either.
-If you prefer to drink bulletproof coffee with MCT oil, you can carry a small bottle of oil with you and pour a little into your black coffee.
+If you prefer to drink bulletproof coffee with MCT oil, you can carry a small bottle of oil and pour a little into your black coffee.

 Carrying pats of butter would be awkward, but MCT oil is easy to tote around.

-The typical amount of MCT oil that you add to a bulletproof coffee is 1 to 2 tablespoons.
+The typical amount of MCT oil you add to a bulletproof coffee is 1 to 2 tablespoons.

 Starbucks Keto-Friendly Beverages